Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 <li>Diffuse, Glossy(kinda), Dielectric(think of glass), Conductor(metal), Diffuse Transmission, Emissive</li>
 <li>Ability to move, add, and remove objects during play</li>
 <li>Ability to update material properties on the fly during play</li>
-<li>SVGF Denoiser(not sure its working 100% correctly)</li>
+<li>SVGF Denoiser. and Atrous Denoiser</li>
-<li>BVH Building off of main thread for loading objects, allows objects to be spawned, and then built without lagging the main thread, and appearing when its done</li>
+<li>BVH Building off of main thread for loading objects, allows objects to be spawned, and then built without lagging the main thread, and appearing when its done(All lag from spawning objects actually comes from remaking the texture atlas, lower res atlas's remove all lag, still investigating different ways of loading textures because of this)</li>
 <li>Compressed Wide Bounding Volume Hierarchy as the Acceleration Structure (See Ylitie et al. 2017 below)</li>
 <li>Albedo Textures(just apply them to the GameObjects material)</li>
 <li>Next Event Estimation with Multiple Importance Sampling for Explicit Light Sampling</li>